Qualitative software engineering research -- reflections and guidelines: Reflexivity and Method Overview

 In a broad sense, discourses are defined as systems of meaning that are related to the interactional and wider sociocultural context and operate regardless of the speakers’ intentions~\cite{georgaca2012discourse}.
-It should, however, be noted that there are many different traditions within discourse analysis and that these use their own, slightly different, definitions.
-There also exist difference views in what degree the individual is an actor in forming discourse or being influenced by existing discourses.
-As an example, within the Foucauldian research, discourse is defined as a group of statements, objects or events that represent knowledge about, or construct, a particular topic.
+It should, however, be noted that there are many traditions within discourse analysis and that these use their own, slightly different, definitions.
+There also exists different views as to what degree the individual is an actor in forming discourse or being influenced by existing discourses.
+As an example, within the Foucauldian research, discourse is defined as a group of statements, objects, or events that represent knowledge about, or construct, a particular topic.
 Here, language is viewed as a social performance or a social action.
 It both creates social phenomena and is representative of social phenomena.

 Given its emphasis on construction and function, discourse analysis does not make claims about the reality of people’s lives or experiences.
-Instead, it examines the ways in which reality and experience are constructed through social and interpersonal processes by the use of language~\cite{georgaca2012discourse, starks2007choose}.
+Instead, it examines the ways in which reality and experience are constructed through social and interpersonal processes through language~\cite{georgaca2012discourse, starks2007choose}.
 Discourse studies often do not provide a precise answer to a specific problem.
 Instead, they provide an understanding and a clarification of the essence of the problem and the underlying assumptions that enable its existence.
 They thus present a deeper and exhaustive view of the problem and how we are affected.
 In addition, discourse analysis can be used to reveal implicit and unacknowledged aspects of human behavior, and, for example, making salient either latent or dominant discourses in society.